 If you are buying chicken specifically to make soup, you'll need to look for the best chicken for the job.
 Ideally, this would be a kosher pullet (a young female that is not quite old enough to lay eggs), one that has been raised in truly free-range fashion eating natural vegetation and insects.
-It should be about six pounds in weight and freshly killed.
+It should be about 6 pounds in weight and freshly killed.

 If available in your market, select a soup chicken or fowl.
 These are older female birds whose egg-laying days are a dim memory.
 If they are not stocked, they can often be ordered, so check with the butcher.
 The meat will be tough and stringy, but the stock will be quite flavorful.

-If you do cut up the chicken, cut at the joints and not through the bone, so that any blood in the marrow won't cloud the soup.
+If you do cut up the chicken, cut at the joints and not through the bone so that any blood in the marrow won't cloud the soup.